skip to main content

 Self-build and Custom Build Housing

-Self-build housing, also known as Custom Build, typically involves individuals and/or associations commissioning the construction of a new house from a builder, contractor, package company or physically building a house for themselves.
+Self and custom-build housing typically involves individuals and/or groups designing and physically building a house for themselves or commissioning the construction of a new house from a builder, contractor, package company, whilst having input into the home's design.
 Sometimes developers offer the option of a serviced plot where individuals can design and build their own home as part of a larger scheme.

-The Council has a register for people who are interested in self and custom build..
-The register will help with informing the Council of the level of demand for self and custom build plots in the Borough.
+The register is a list which individuals or groups can join to record their interest with the Council that they are interested in building or commissioning their own home in the Borough.
+The register helps with informing the Council of the level of demand for self and custom build plots in the Borough.
 We shall use the information provided to explore ways in which it might be possible for people and plots to be brought together.
-Registration does not however guarantee that a suitable plot will be identified, or become available.
+The register is not a plot provision service however, and registration does not guarantee that a suitable plot will be identified, or become available.

-The Government has issued Regulations External Hyperlink about eligibility for entry on the register.
+The Government has issued Regulations about eligibility for entry on the register External Hyperlink.
 An individual is eligible for entry on the register if that individual is:

 If the applicant is a group or an association, each member of the association must complete the online form and fulfil the eligibility criteria.